mattjhayes/PlantUML-Examples/docs/Layout-Techniques/other_layout_tricks.md

 ## Longer Lines

-Can try extending lengths of lines by adding dashes, examples starting with normal:
+Can try extending lengths of lines by adding dashes, examples starting with normal length lines:

 ```
 @startuml